sergiofgonzalez/js-application-design/chapter08-testing-js-components/README.md

 ## 005-hello-proxyquire
 Illustrates how to use *proxyquire* to proxy require dependencies in your modules, so that you can concentrate in the actual functionality.
 In the example, we have a module that performs a mapping of the results found in a database.
 That database retrieval is performed in an external module we are not interested in.
 Therefore, we use *proxyquire* to create a proxy for that module and test the one we're interested in.

+## 006-hello-mocking-xmlhttprequests
+Illustrates how to mock `XMLHttpRequest` invocations using Sinon.
+In the example, we have a simple web app that displays in the console the result of calling `https://api.github.com/zen`.
+In the tests, instead of accessing the API we mock it and perform the necessary assertions.
+Note that the example uses *superagent* to perform HTTP requests.
+To run the tests, you have to use the HTML test runner found in `test/runner.html`.